Chessler Books

 Q. Can I get a catalog?

-A. We issued paper catalogs from 1984 to 2003.
+A. We issued 120 real paper catalogs from 1984 to 2003 (yes, 6-10 a year for twenty years!)
 We now issue a virtual catalog almost every week, by e-mail.
 Please send us your e-mail address and we will notify you when we have new items, when things go on sale, etc. When the world went digital, so did we.
 This website has 10 times as many books as our old catalogs did, plus almost 10,000 color photos and much longer descriptions.
 Plus it is much easier to search for items by author, title or keyword.
+And of course we can add and delete books every day.

 -----------------------------------------------------------------